Ikxyz/dart-image-export/README.md

-# Export Folder
+# Export All Images In a Flutter Project

-## Helps export all dart files in a directory recursively
+## Helps export all image files in a directory recursively

 ### How to use